Meet the dip destined to be the highlight of every party you bring it to: my jaw-droppingly gorgeous, light and silky beet dip.

 Notes

-- Or 1 ½ large beets.
+- Or use 1 ½ large beets.
+The beets can be roasted a few days in advance and stored in the fridge.
 You can use pre-cooked beets sold at some grocery stores, but the dip will have less flavor and the color won’t be nearly as vibrant.

 - The lemon juice brings balance to the flavor of walnuts and beets, but if you don’t love lemon, you may want to start with less lemon juice, about 1 ½ tablespoons, then taste and add more as desired.